It’s not easy to write well. Or, as Ernest Hemingway put it, “Easy writing makes hard reading.”

 Write at an appropriate reading level

-Don’t explain things your audience doesn’t need to know
+Don’t explain things your training population doesn’t need to know

-Again, if you’re training your audience to make a common household item, your training probably shouldn’t start with a 15-minute history of that item’s development over the past three centuries.
+It’s it’s not necessary, leave it out.
+For example, if you’re training your audience to make a common household item, your training shouldn’t start with a 15-minute history of that item’s development over the past three centuries.

 Avoid specialized language (“jargon”) when possible

 Every field has its own specialized language known as jargon.
-Jargon can be a useful type of shorthand or code for experts, but non-experts typically don’t understand what it means.
-When you can, avoid using jargon.
+Jargon can be a useful type of shorthand or code for experts, but non-experts often don’t understand what it means.
+When you can, avoid using jargon in your training.

 If you must use jargon, define it

-If it’s necessary to use jargon, make sure you explain it to your audience.
+If it’s necessary to use jargon, make sure you explain it to the learners.

 Active sentences tend to be shorter and less confusing.
 Passive sentences tend to be longer and more confusing.
 Stay active, my friend.
-Here’s a good resource on writing in the active sense.
+Here’s a good resource on writing in the active voice.

 Use strong, descriptive verbs